What You’ll Learn 🧩

 Example: new C++ plugin

-Since your plugin will be integrated inside Dewesoft, it needs to know Dewesoft's location.
-We can define the location by ourselves and the installer will create DEWESOFT_EXE_X86 (for 32-bit Dewesoft) and DEWESOFT_EXE_X64 (for 64-bit Dewesoft) system variables for us.
-In that case, Visual Studio will have to be restarted so it will update its used environmental variables state.
+Since your plugin will be integrated into Dewesoft, it needs to know the location of the Dewesoft installation.
+You can either define this location manually, or let the installer create the required system variables for you: DEWESOFT_EXE_X86 (for 32-bit Dewesoft) and DEWESOFT_EXE_X64 (for 64-bit Dewesoft) system variables for us.
+If the system variables are created during installation, you must restart Visual Studio so that it picks up the updated environment variables.

-Once those system variables are set, installer will automatically find those fields for you and you will not have to specify the location for further usages.
+Once these system variables are set, the installer will automatically locate the Dewesoft directories, and you won’t need to specify the location manually for future projects.

-If you only have the 64-bit (or 32-bit) version of Dewesoft on your computer, you will only be able to create 64-bit (or 32-bit) plugins.
+If you have only the 64-bit or 32-bit version of Dewesoft installed, you will only be able to create plugins for that architecture.

-After clicking the Next button the following window appears which is used to set Plugin information such as plugin name, its ownership, and version.
+After clicking the Next button, a window appears where you can set plugin information such as: plugin name, its ownership, and version.

 Plugin name - The name that will be seen in Dewesoft.